Carénage

 🔥🔑🌷

-Painting back to historical contexts of desire using furniture and pulp fiction.
+Painting back to historical contexts of desire using furniture, pulp fiction and the city.

-Painting back to historical contexts of desire using furniture and pulp fiction.
+Painting back to historical contexts of desire using furniture, pulp fiction and the city.

 🌷🔑Schoolgirl Romance🌷🔑

 Romance novels marked for exploitative tropes and locked in a painted cabinet.
-After the secured Staff Reading cabinet in the library of my high school.
+After the secured Staff Reading cabinet in my high school library.

 Photo: Anne Meerpohl